gitter-badger/How-to-start-a-career-in-web-development/README.md

 - Back end developer

 ## Learn
+- Where to learn online (online tutorials or mentoring sessions with a teacher on Skype)
+- What school to choose? (in Dublin and Cork)
 - Read and watch tutorial
 - List of tutorials
 - List of softwares and tools